Comprehensive Vendor Risk Management (VRM): How to Conduct a Cyber Security Risk Assessment

 Step 1: Ascertain the Value of Data

 Risk assessment ideally starts with separating the crucial data from the less important one.
 That’s because the evaluation itself will not come cheap.
-The risk assessment has to cover your critical and most valuable data.
+So the risk assessment has to cover your critical and most valuable data.

-The importance of a piece of information can only be ascertained in light of its asset value and legal standing.
-Some questions that you can ask to define the value of the information include:
+The importance of information can only be ascertained in light of its asset value and legal standing.
+Some questions that you can ask to define the value of the data include:

 - Do competing businesses value this information?